 b) Two letters of reference.

-Students who successfully complete one of the post-baccalaureate certificate programs, and who then apply to the other post-baccalaureate certificate program within 5 years of completing the first certificate, will not be required to submit reference letters or transcripts.
+Students who successfully complete one of the graduate certificate programs, and who then apply to the other graduate certificate program within 5 years of completing the first certificate, will not be required to submit reference letters or transcripts.